Jiyu version

 Common people are so demanding,

-I alone seem to be tolerant: so broad and as the boundless sea, so vigorous as the untiring blowing wind.
+I alone seem to be tolerant: so broad and as the boundless sea, so vigorous as

 The multitude have their ability,